![]() |

 Upon receipt of the submission, an electronic confirmation of receipt is sent to the Author.

-The journal’s Editorial Committee makes their decision on whether or not to publish the article based on the peer review.
+The journal’s Editorial Board makes their decision on whether or not to publish the article based on the peer review.
 There are four types of response:

 When some modifications are required, provided that the Author(s) and peer reviewer(s) agree to do so, their anonymity may be lifted in order to enable them to develop a constructive dialogue, as per the model promoted by the journal Nouvelles perspectives en sciences sociales.